-If you want to eliminate bacteria from your mouth, oral hygiene is absolutely necessary.
+If you want to keep your mouth healthy, oral hygiene is absolutely necessary.
 Long-term ailments, whether it’s gingivitis (the mild form of gum disease) or periodontitis (the more severe form), develop as a result of bacteria that forms plaque and eventually hardens on the teeth and gums.
 Without removal, it can lead to severe and even permanent damage to your oral structures.
-By maintaining a good at-home dental care routine and attending regular dental checkups in Hoover, AL, you can keep your mouth free of bacteria and stop inflammation, decay, infection and tooth loss.
+By maintaining a good at-home dental care routine and attending regular dental checkups in Hoover, AL, you can keep your mouth free of bacteria and stop inflammation, tooth decay, infection, and tooth loss.

 Why Choose Moulton Dentistry of Hoover for Dental Checkups?

-- Runs On Time – Minimal Waiting Required
+- We Run On Time – Minimal Waiting Required

-Why You Should Always Get a Dental Exam
+Why You Should Always Get Regular Dental Checkups

-Through regular dental exams, we can not only confirm the effectiveness of your current methods of dental care but also suggest tips for your future care to help protect your smile and prevent potential complications, including gum disease and cavities.
-These visits also make it easier to catch problems earlier and fixed them quickly and more easily.
+Through regular dental checkups, we can not only confirm the effectiveness of your current methods of dental care but also suggest tips for your future care to help protect your smile and prevent potential complications, including gum disease and cavities.
+These visits also make it easier to catch problems earlier and fix them as soon as possible.

-We recommend that patients get their dental exam completed once every six months.
+We recommend that patients get a dental exam completed once every six months.
 Of course, we encourage you to consult with our team first so we can determine how often your mouth should be examined.
 For example, we may want you to visit more frequently if you perform habits that can negatively affect your oral health, including smoking.
-If tooth and root decay, as well as gum disease, are more frequent as a result of your genetic disposition to oral bacteria, we may ask that you visit more often.
+If tooth decay, as well as gum disease, are more likely as a result of your genetic disposition to oral bacteria, we may ask that you visit more often.